sybrew/the-seo-framework/readme.txt

 * **Improved:**
 	* Changed the wording of the link relationship settings to reflect better what they output.
 	* Expounded on what the optimized sitemap does, and that disabling the optimized sitemap will give the complex sitemap.
-	* Sitemap settings now dynamically reflect possibilities when switching from the Optimized and Core sitemaps.
+	* Sitemap settings now dynamically display the available features when switching from the Optimized and Core sitemaps.
 	* After looking at meetup events about The SEO Framework, we found that experts misinterpreted some of our settings (especially in non-English speaking languages).
 For those settings, we made our language more plain and clear, and hope this helps translators to better convey our intent.
+	* Removed more jQuery dependencies, improving performance slightly of the admin UI.
 * **Fixed:**
 	* Addressed an issue where the link relationship settings didn't have an effect.
 	* Addressed an issue where a broken homepage-settings-edit-link was given when there isn't a static homepage assigned when the homepage should display a static page.